zhiro-labs/daia/docs/configuration-usage.md

 #### 1. In Allowed Channels

-If you've configured `ALLOWED_CHANNELS`, simply type your message:
+If you've configured `allowed_channels` in `config/runtime.yml`, simply type your message:

 ```
 What's the weather like today?